Mashed Potatoes with Sour Cream

 Step 1: Rinse the potatoes and scrub off any dirt.
 Cut the baby potatoes in half, then place in a large pot.

-Note: Any potatoes will do, but you may need to cut them up smaller to allow for faster cook time.
+Any potatoes will work for this recipe, but you may need to cut them up smaller to allow for faster cook time.
 I like using smaller potatoes for this reason, as I just cut them in half.

 I prefer to leave the skins on for my mashed potatoes, but if you do not like skins, you can peel the potatoes before boiling.